Beyond Autistic Burnout

 Do you routinely make excuses to friends and family to get out of “fun activities” that are, in fact, a sensory nightmare?

-Maybe you sleep as much as you can, isolate so you don’t have to deal with being perceived, and try to engage in special interests, but they don’t feel the same anymore.
+Do you sleep as much as you can, isolate so you don’t have to deal with being perceived, and try to engage in special interests, but they don’t feel the same anymore?

-I’m guessing you’ve also explained it to people over and over, told them what you need, and they just don’t get it.
+I’m guessing you’ve also tried explaining it to people over and over, told them what you need, and they just don’t get it.
 Professional “experts” don’t get it.
 Some don’t even bother trying to listen.

 Others just complain that “this isn’t who you used to be,” and expect you to snap out of it, to go back to “normal.”

-Probably some of that has helped, sometimes, for a while, but it’s never enough, and not sustainable.
+Probably some of that has helped, sometimes, for a while, but it’s never enough, it doesn’t last, and it’s not sustainable.

 And you would have tried more, but there’s no point wasting your little energy on stuff that’s clearly not going to work.